AdamStelmaszczyk/adamstelmaszczyk.github.io/about.md

 permalink: /about/
 ---

-I'm a research & teaching assistant at Warsaw University of Technology, Institute of Computer Science, Artificial Intelligence Division.
+I'm a research and teaching assistant at Warsaw University of Technology, Institute of Computer Science, Artificial Intelligence Division.

 ## Research interests